viaboxxsystems/agimatec-tools/trunk/readme.txt

 History
 -------
 1. first open-source release by Roman Stumm, agimatec GmbH, Bonn
-2. currently maintained by Roman Stumm, Viaboxx GmbH, K�nigswinter
+2. currently maintained by Roman Stumm, Viaboxx GmbH, Koenigswinter

 How to compile the project
 ==========================
 Requirements:
 0. Sources require java1.5 or higher.
-(Tested with JDK 1.6.0_24)
+(Tested with JDK 1.6.0_24, 1.7.0_51)
 1. Maven2 required
 1a.
-The project is built with maven2.0.9.
+The project is built with maven2.0.9 ..
+3.2.1.
 You need to download and install maven2 from: http://maven.apache.org/

 1b.
 Prepare local maven2 repository: